//not the thank-you page Dog Bite Injuries & Provocation - Detroit Injury Lawyer

 Are Children an Exception?

-When it comes to provoked animal attacks, the responsibility of children is debatable.
-Children, especially young children, are not always fully aware of the impacts of their actions, and what in their mind may be considered play might be considered aggression from the perspective of the dog.
-If a child approaches the dog and attempts to pet it, the child technically provoked the dog.
-However, if the owner was aware the animal could potentially be aggressive or dangerous towards children, the owner had a responsibility to warn the child away or keep the animal restrained.
+When it comes to induced animal attacks, the responsibility of children is debatable.
+Children, especially young children, are not always fully aware of the impacts of their actions, and what in their mind is considered play might be regarded as aggression from the dog’s perspective.

-Contact Goodman Acker P.C. today to get started on your Detroit personal injury case.
+Contact Goodman Acker, P.C., today at 248-286-8100 to get started on your dog bite injury case.

 Archives